harshnandwana/hussh/README.md

 # HussH!
-a script which can be used for recon and exploitation purpose and is a combination of various tools .
+a script which can be used for recon and exploitation purpose and is a combination of various tools . this tool is to be used on kali only till now
 <br>
 **Install**